 Usually, people picture a pristine flower bed with some kind of bark/wood chip mixture put on the ground to make the flower bed stand out beautifully.

-So how does straw, compost, and plastic sheeting fit into the “mulch” category?
+So how do straw, compost, and plastic sheeting fit into the “mulch” category?

 The answer to this question lies in the purpose of the mulch.